 Stay away from masks for kids if possible

 A few tips from health and children’s organizations suggest parents should steer clear of masks on Halloween for their little ones.
 Masks that come with costumes may not always fit your child’s head very well, causing improper vision or the mask not functioning correctly.
-Instead, a hypoallergenic/non-toxic costume face paint is recommended to help keep your little superhero, ghost, or goblin safe.
+Instead, choose a face paint that is hypoallergenic/non-toxic.
+This type of costume face paint is recommended to help keep your little superhero, ghost, or goblin safe.
 It’s also important to keep away from decorative contact lenses for any of your young children.

 Utilize bright colors or reflective material